Enhance efficiency and effective use of resources

 The United States is the largest public funder of global health innovation.
 Several US departments and agencies contribute to global health R&D, including the US Agency for International Development, Centers for Disease Control and Prevention, National Institutes of Health, Biomedical Advanced Research and Development Authority, Food and Drug Administration, and Department of Defense.
 Each agency has a distinct mission and unique expertise, which make its contributions to global health R&D strategic and important across the continuum of product development.
 However, there is currently no clear interagency coordination strategy to guide US R&D efforts, delineate divisions of labor across programs, or promote interagency collaboration.

-Coordination between US agencies and multilateral organizations is also essential for effective use of R&D investments.
-There is currently no formal mechanism for the international community to discuss their work on R&D, pursue partnerships, and share learning.
-In this way, similar consequences from limited coordination of global health R&D at a national level also affect international efforts, including limited leveraging of resources and the perpetuation of gaps in product development.
+Coordination among national governments, including the United States, and multilateral organizations is also essential to maximize the impact of R&D investments and accelerate product development and access.
+Strengthened mechanisms and frameworks are needed to bring together the international community to identify priority targets for R&D, align efforts, and share learning.
+Similar consequences from limited coordination of global health R&D at a national level also affect international efforts, including limited leveraging of resources and the perpetuation of gaps in product development.

 What does GHTC do?

-At the global level, GHTC works with international partners to engage with the World Health Organization on global health R&D issues, with the goal of creating effective mechanisms for international information-sharing, collaboration, and partnership.Back to Solutions
+At the global level, GHTC works with international partners to engage with the World Health Organization, G7, G20, and Global Health Security Agenda on R&D issues for neglected diseases and conditions, with the goal of creating effective mechanisms for international information-sharing and collaboration.Back to Solutions